Home > Copyright and Fair Use Overview > The Public Domain > Welcome to the Public Domain

 In a 2003 case, the producers of the television show Survivor claimed that their show was a “new genre” of television show with a unique format combining the elements of “voyeur verité, hostile environment in the deserted island sense, building of social alliances, challenges arising from the game show element, and serial elimination.”
 They sued to prevent a similar reality-competition show called Celebrity.

-The court found that this genre of television show was an unprotectible idea, as is any genre.
+The court found that this genre of television show was an unprotectable idea, as is any genre.
 In other words, anyone could produce a show based on the basic idea of contestants in a “reality” situation eliminating each other.
 Celebrity would infringe on Survivor only if it copied a substantial amount of the specific details of Survivor, which it did not do.
 There were many differences between the two shows—for example, the way the contestants were eliminated—and Celebrity had an audience participation element and a comedic tone, unlike the serious Survivor.
 (CBS Broadcasting, Inc. v.
 ABC, Inc., 2003 U.S. Dist.
 LEXIS 20258 (S.D.
 N.Y.
 2003).)

 U.S. Government Works

 In the U.S., any work created by a federal government employee or officer is in the public domain, provided that the work was created in that person’s official capacity.
-For example, during the 1980s, a songwriter used words from a speech by then‑ President Ronald Reagan as the basis for song lyrics.
+For example, during the 1980s, a songwriter used words from a speech by then‑President Ronald Reagan as the basis for song lyrics.
 The words from the speech were in the public domain so the songwriter did not need permission from Ronald Reagan.
 Keep in mind that this rule applies only to works created by federal employees and not to works created by state or local government employees.
 However, state and local laws and court decisions are in the public domain.
 (See “Are Local Laws in the Public Domain?” above.)
-Some federal publications (or portions of them) are protected under copyright law, which is usually indicated on the title page or in the copyright notice.
-For example, the IRS may acquire permission to use a copyrighted chart in a federal tax booklet.
-The document may indicate that a certain chart is “Copyright Dr. Matt Polazzo.”
-In that case, you could not copy the chart without permission from Dr. Polazzo.

 The table below may help you determine public domain status.